-I Tried Beer Shampoo For 2 Weeks & This Is What Happened To My Hair
+I Tried Beer Shampoo For 2 Weeks & What Happened To My Hair Was Totally Unexpected

 I'm always looking for ways to achieve my "best hair yet" status.
 I have pretty fine hair, that is coloured (bleached, in fact), can be frizzy and static, and never seems to stay in place after styling.
 So I am constantly on the hunt for glossier, thicker looking locks that are worthy of a Pantene ad.
 You could say I'm willing to try just about anything.
 Enter: beer shampoo.
 A unique new way to boost your mane, beer has been taking centre stage recently in haircare.
 So here's what happened when I tried beer shampoo for two weeks.